Data Protected - Latvia

 The GDPR does not apply to law enforcement activities which are instead subject to the Law Enforcement Directive.
 The GDPR also does not apply to areas of law that are outside the scope of Union law, such as national security, and does not apply to purely personal or household activity.

 The DPL provides that in certain situations specific provisions of the GDPR will not apply, namely: (i) data subjects will not be entitled to receive certain information, where such information cannot be disclosed for reasons of national security and defence, public safety, in tax matters, in the field of anti-money laundering and terrorism financing or concerning supervision of financial market supervision or macroeconomic analysis.
-Data subjects will also not be entitled to learn of data recipients including state bodies pursuing criminal procedures and other institutions whose disclosure is prohibited by law; (ii) the rights of data subjects will not apply to data processing carried out pursuant to law to ensure official publications; (iii) the rights of data subjects under the GDPR must be used pursuant to the laws governing statistics and can be limited in certain circumstances where the application of the rights is likely to render impossible or seriously impair the achievement of the objective of that processing; (iv) the archiving rights of data subjects under the GDPR must be used pursuant to the laws governing archiving.
+Data subjects will also not be entitled to learn of data recipients including state bodies pursuing criminal procedures and other institutions whose disclosure is prohibited by law; (ii) the rights of data subjects will not apply to data processing carried out pursuant to law to ensure official publications; (iii) the rights of data subjects under the GDPR must be used pursuant to the laws governing statistics and can be limited in certain circumstances where the application of the rights is likely to render impossible or seriously impair the achievement of the objective of that processing; (iv) the rights of data subjects under the GDPR must be used pursuant to the laws governing archiving.
 If data processing is carried out for archiving purposes in the interests of the general public (e.g. for national heritage purposes), rights can be limited in certain circumstances where the application of the rights is likely to render impossible or seriously impair the achievement of the objective of that processing; (v) the rights of data subjects under the GDPR for the processing of personal data for scientific or historical research purposes in the interests of general public can be limited in certain circumstances where the application of the rights is likely to render impossible or seriously impair the achievement of the objective of that processing; (vi) the GDPR does not apply to data processing (except for GDPR article 5) for journalism purposes carried out pursuant to the applicable journalism laws and where the interests of the data subjects are not greater than the interests of the general public and observance with the GDPR would not be possible or it or would restrict the freedom of speech; (vii) the GDPR does not apply to cameras used for road traffic purposes (i.e. dash-cameras).
-However, it will be prohibited to share such data with third parties, except state institutions for the fulfilment of their legal functions and to other controllers for the protection of their legitimate interests.
+However, it is prohibited to share such data with third parties, except state institutions for the fulfilment of their legal functions and to other controllers for the protection of their legitimate interests.
 The DPL will also not apply to CCTV cameras if they are used by natural persons for personal or household reasons, except where cameras survey public areas on a large scale or where technical aids are used for structuring of information; (viii) special rules apply to the data processing of criminal law matters and data processing carried out by Eurojust and Europol; (ix) special exceptions apply when balancing the interests of the general public with basic rights of individuals.

 What is personal data?